kgourgou/verlet-on-a-maze/README.md

-# Deforming graphs with verlet

-An experiment in deforming graphs with the verlet algorithm.
-Still incomplete.
+# Literally applying the verlet method on a graph that defines a maze.

 The motivating example for this was a maze represented as a graph.
 We have vertices V and edges E as well as an additional attribute of the vertices, their location in 2D space.
-Then we assign masses to them and progressively deform the graph to one that admits simpler policies for maze solving, e.g., just go to the next nearest neighbor on your right until you reach the exit.

 To play with `run_pymaze.py` you will need to install my version of [pymaze](https://github.com/kgourgou/pymaze).

+This is not yet useful in any way, there are some TODOs that I have to take care of.